German Balcony

 About —

-Every sale goes directly to the creator, helping them continue their artistic journey, grow their projects, and fund future works.
+Every sale goes straight to the creator, helping them continue their artistic journey, grow their projects, and fund future works.
 Your support makes a real difference.

-Your purchase helps sustain the work of artists, writers, and small publishers who are dedicated to producing unique and creative works.
+Your purchase helps sustain the work of artists, writers, and small publishers who are dedicated to producing unique and thoughtful creations.

-Once you make a purchase, the creator or publisher will personally handle the shipment.
-This means your book comes straight from the source, adding a personal touch to your order.
-Shipping times and methods may vary depending on their location, but we’ll keep you informed every step of the way.
-Take a look to our Shipping section.
+Once you place your order, the creator or publisher will personally manage the shipping.
+That means your book comes straight from the source — adding a personal touch to every delivery.
+Shipping times and methods may vary depending on their location.
+For more details, visit our Shipping section.

-Payments are processed securely, and you’ll receive a confirmation of your order instantly.
-If you need to make a return or request a refund, our process is straightforward and hassle-free.
-We work closely with our creators to ensure quick and easy resolutions for any issues.
+All payments are processed securely, and you'll receive a confirmation right away.
+Need to make a return or request a refund?
+No problem — our process is straightforward and hassle-free.
+We work closely with creators to ensure quick and smooth resolutions.
 Take a look to our Return & refund section.